freenet/freenet-core/docs/src/dev-guide.md

 Open the file `src/index.ts` in a code editor and you can start developing the web application.

-An important thing to notice is that our application will have be interfacing with our local node, the entry point for our machine to communicate with other nodes in the network.
+An important thing to notice is that our application will need to interface with our local node, the entry point for our machine to communicate with other nodes in the network.
 The stdlib offers a series of facilities in which you will be able to communicate with the network ergonomically.

-Here is an example on how you could write your application to interact with the node:
+Here is an example of how you could write your application to interact with the node:

 ```typescript
 import { LocutusWsApi } from "@locutus/locutus-stdlib/webSocketInterface";